 This Special Revenue Fund is used to account for the Federal funds that the District received for Elementary and Secondary Emergency Relief III (ESSER III) allocated through the American Rescue Plan (ARP) Act.
-The projected revenue for fiscal year 2023-2024 is \$4.3 million which is \$26.8 million less than fiscal year 2022-2023.
+The projected revenue for fiscal year 2024-2025 is \$1.4 million which is \$1.4 million less than fiscal year 2023-2024 due to expending a one-time source of funding.